AllyHsieh/SWChulab/Moving average analysis for PSNR/README.md

 *reference:*

-Y. Zhao, M. Zhang, W. Zhang, Y. Zhou, L. Chen, Q. Liu, P. Wang, R. Chen, X. Duan, F. Chen, H. Deng, Y. Wei, P. Fei, Y. H. Zhang, Nat Methods 2022, 19(3), 359-369, https://doi.org/10.1038/s41592-022-01395-5.
+*Y. Zhao, M. Zhang, W. Zhang, Y. Zhou, L. Chen, Q. Liu, P. Wang, R. Chen, X. Duan, F. Chen, H. Deng, Y. Wei, P. Fei, Y. H. Zhang, Nat Methods 2022, 19(3), 359-369, https://doi.org/10.1038/s41592-022-01395-5.*

-Peak Signal to Noise Ratio (PSNR)
+**Peak Signal to Noise Ratio (PSNR)**

-10
-On the other hand, PSNR is specifically used to e valuate how much the quality of the signal is affected by distortion .
-It calculates t he ratio between the maximum intensity of the image and the power of the noise affecting the image.
-Therefore, it needs a noise free image as ground truth (or to calculate the MSE , which quantifies the average squared difference between two imag es.
+On the other hand, PSNR is specifically used to valuate how much the quality of the signal is affected by distortion.
+It calculates the ratio between the maximum intensity of the image and the power of the noise affecting the image.
+Therefore, it needs **a noise free image as ground truth** (or to calculate the MSE , which quantifies the average squared difference between two images.
 Smaller MSE suggests less disparity between the images, indicating lower noise.
-Higher PSNR values correspond to lower levels of noise or distortion in the image, indicating higher image quality or fidelity. where MAX
+Higher PSNR values correspond to lower levels of noise or distortion in the image, indicating higher image quality.

-**PSNR**